 Thyme (Thymus vulgaris)

-We often think of thyme as a simple culinary spice but this delicate plant packs quite the punch.
+We often think of thyme as a simple culinary spice, but this delicate plant packs quite the punch.
 It also has a strong affinity for the lungs and is used to loosen phlegm and open up the bronchioles.

-These cough drops are great for those dry coughs that tickle your throat at night and that prevent you from sleeping.
+These cough drops are great for those dry coughs that tickle your throat at night and prevent you from sleeping.

 - 1 tablespoon dried sage leaves

 - 2 cups organic sugar